calevchandra/RestAPITester/README.md

 # RestAPITester

 API Testing
 Create a repository on GitHub (<your-username>/<your-repo>) Create a db.json file
-Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server API Page should be rendereds
+Visit https://my-json-server.typicode.com/<your-username>/<your-repo> to access your server API Page should be rendered